1 9 5 1 – Present (USA)

 In the 1960s and 1970s, the show presented Victoria Regina, Little Moon of Alban, The Fantasticks, The Man Who Came To Dinner, Brief Encounter and Return Engagement to name just a few.

+In the 1988-89 season, Hallmark Hall of Fame made its appearance on ABC for the first time, thereby having appeared on all three of the major television networks, as well as PBS.
 In the 1980s and 1990s, the series presented productions of Casey Stengel, Promise, Foxfire, O, Pioneers!, Sarah, Plain and Tall, The Piano Lesson and many other outstanding productions.